-Net Change in Fund Balance - Governmental Funds \$ (306,519) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balance - Governmental Funds \$ (195,542) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays exceeded depreciation in the current period: Capital outlays, net of deletions Less: depreciation expense, net of deletions \$ 465,268 (264,018) 201,250 Some taxes will not be collected until after the Borough's year-end; they are not considered "available" revenues in the governmental funds.
+This is the amount by which capital outlays exceeded depreciation in the current period: Capital outlays, net of deletions Less: depreciation expense, net of deletions \$ 1,005,796 (280,097) 725,699 Some taxes will not be collected until after the Borough's year-end; they are not considered "available" revenues in the governmental funds.
 Unavailable revenues increased by this amount during the year.
-204,158 The repayment of the principal of long-term obligations consumes the current financial resources of governmental funds.
+25,451 The repayment of the principal of long-term obligations consumes the current financial resources of governmental funds.
 This transaction, however, has no effect on net position.
 This is the amount of principal repaid on long-term obligations during the year.
-55,492 Changes in the net pension liability and related deferred outflows and inflows of resources do not affect current financial resources and, therefore, are not reflected on the fund statements.
-(100,431) Governmental funds do not report the net OPEB assets, as they are not considered a financial resource.
+7,017 The receipt of principal of long-term obligations increases the current financial resources of governmental funds.
+This transaction, however, has no effect on net assets.
+This is the amount of principal that was issued during the year.
+(215,922) () Changes in the net pension liability and related deferred outflows and inflows of resources do not affect current financial resources and, therefore, are not reflected on the fund statements.
+(100,759) Governmental funds do not report the net OPEB assets, as they are not considered a () financial resource.
 The net OPEB asset was decreased by this amount during the year.
-(3,169) In the statement of activities, certain operating expenses for accumulated employee benefits such as vacations and sick days are measured by the amounts earned during the year.
+(46,264) In the statement of activities, certain operating expenses for accumulated employee benefits such as vacations and sick days are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used.
 This amount represents the difference between the amount earned versus the amount used.
-(22.200) (32,290) Change in Net Position of Governmental Activities \$ 18,491
+(8,071) Change in Net Position of Governmental Activities \$ 191,609